|

 collaboration patterns between humans, within a socio-technical system devoted to online collaboration, are identified and then exploited to drive adaptation of the architecture and services provided by the computational part of the system.

-Many of the requirements there describe seem to be met by coordination models, e.g., by TuCSoN: information encapsulating elements into suitable coordination abstractions (e.g., ACCs, transducers, tuple centres), (ii) controlling interactions by means of suitably programmed coordination media (e.g., ReSpecT tuple centres), (iii) managing interaction state through reification of interaction-related events (e.g., using TuCSoN logic tuples).
+Many of the requirements there describe seem to be met by coordination models, e.g., by TuCSoN: encapsulating elements into suitable coordination abstractions (e.g., ACCs, transducers, tuple centres), (ii) controlling interactions by means of suitably programmed coordination media (e.g., ReSpecT tuple centres), (iii) managing interaction state through reification of interaction-related events (e.g., using TuCSoN logic tuples).

 In particular, the notion of coordination artefact seems to encompass many key features in enabling architectural adaptation based on collaboration patterns.